-1. The applicant shall submit a complete Pre-Construction Notification (PCN) package to the Corps, requesting verification that a proposed project is authorized under the terms and conditions of one of the Regional General Permits described herein.
-The PCN shall not be deemed complete until either (1) a Wetland Determination is approved by the Corps or (2) the Corps has verified that the depiction of waters of the US is accurate.
+The applicant shall submit a complete Pre-Construction Notification (PCN) package to the Corps, requesting verification that a proposed project is authorized under the terms and conditions of one of the Regional General Permits described herein.
+The PCN shall not be deemed complete until the Corps has verified that the delineation of waters of the US is accurate.

 - 2. The applicant shall submit a PCN Form (Enclosure 1).
 This form is to assist the applicant in submitting complete and proper information.
 Please note that this is not an exhaustive list of information that may be required as each project has unique components; more information may be required to complete a PCN Form for any given project.
 All information provided in the form shall be succinct, accurate, and project specific. - 3.
 Contents of a Complete PCN: - a.
 A complete Joint Federal and State Application Form; - b.
 Completed PCN Form; - c.
-Wetland Determination (see PCN Form for additional details); - d.
+A delineation of wetlands, other special aquatic sites, and other waters, such as lakes and ponds, and perennial, intermittent, and ephermeral streams, on the project site.
+Wetland delineations must be prepared in accordance with the current method required by the Corps. (see PCN Form for additional details); - d.
 A statement as to whether the Federal Highway Administration has completed a NEPA document for the proposed project.
 If so, a copy should be provided; - e.
 Proposed Project Plans to include a location map, plan view and cross sectional diagrams depicting the existing transportation facility and the proposed activities.
 The proposed plans should depict the entire project with specific detail provided for impacts to waters of the US Cross sectional diagrams should be provided for every typical wetland fill and all open water crossings.
 All proposed bridge replacement project as well as acreages or linear feet of impacts should be depicted clearly on the plans, as well as a proejct specific title block. - f.
 A detailed discussion of how impacts were avoided and minimized from the initial phase of the project plans to the project plan that is currently being proposed. - g.
 Information pertaining to the presence and/or the projects potential affects to historic properties (to assist in complying with Section 106 of the National Historic Preservation Act of 1966).
 Copies of any coordination with SHPO should be provided, to include material submitted to SHPO for review, as well as response(s) received.
 Copies of screening forms and supplemental materials should also be provided if the project was reviewed under an existing Section 106 Programmatic Agreement with SHPO; - Biological Assessment Report to include an assessment of potential impacts to Federally Threatened and Endangered Species and copies of habitat surveys.
-Copies of any coordination with USFWS and/or NMFS should be provided, to include material submitted to USFWS and/or NMFS for review, as well as the response(s) received; - Essential Fish Habitat (EFH) Assessment or statement stating why no EFH Assessment was conducted.
-Copies of any coordination with NMFS should be provided, to include material submitted to NMFS for review, as well as the response(s) received; - Mitigation Plan (to comply with the 2008 Mitigation Rule and the 2010 SAC Guidelines for Preparing a Mitigation Plan or the current documents superseding either of these two documents);
+Copies of any coordination with USFWS and/or NMFS should be provided, to include material submitted to USFWS and/or NMFS for review, as well as the response(s) received; - i.
+Essential Fish Habitat (EFH) Assessment or statement stating why no EFH Assessment was conducted.
+Copies of any coordination with NMFS should be provided, to include material submitted to NMFS for review, as well as the response(s) received; - j.
+Mitigation Plan (to comply with the 2008 Mitigation Rule and the 2010 SAC Guidelines for Preparing a Mitigation Plan or the current documents superseding either of these two documents);